Painful intelligence: What AI can tell us about human suffering: Reducing interrupting desires

 \section{Reducing interrupting desires}

 In addition to speeding up learning in neural networks, mindfulness meditation has further benefits.
 Next, we consider how it reduces suffering from the viewpoint of cognitive dynamics, which complements the \eqsuff.
-As we saw in Chapter~\ref{overview.ch}, one traditional Buddhist account on a mechanism to reduce suffering is based on the moment-to-moment cognitive chain shown in the flowchart in Fig.~\ref{flowchart2.fig}.
+As we saw in Chapter~\ref{overview.ch}, one traditional Buddhist account of a mechanism to reduce suffering is based on the moment-to-moment cognitive chain or cycle shown in the flowchart in Fig.~\ref{flowchart2.fig}.
 The idea here is to stop the dynamic process in the flowchart in the middle so that it does not lead to its end product, which is suffering.
-The point where the process can best be stopped is assumed to be (in the terminology of our flowchart) the three links of desire, intention, and planning.\footnote{In the traditional account, these correspond to the two links of desire and attachment/clinging.
-See e.g.\ \citep{analayo}.} It is in fact assumed in early Buddhist philosophy that until the valence computation, the process is too automated, and desire provides the first link that can be stopped.\footnote{\citep[p.~89]{mahasidependent}.
+The point where the process can best be stopped is assumed to be (in the terminology of our flowchart) the three links of desire, intention, and planning.\footnote{See e.g.\ \citep{analayo}; note that in the traditional early-Buddhist account, these correspond to the two links of desire and attachment/clinging. } It is in fact assumed in early Buddhist philosophy that until the valence computation, the process is too automated, and desire provides the first link that can be stopped.\footnote{\citep[p.~89]{mahasidependent}.
 Valence is closely related to what is called ``feeling tone'' or \textit{vedan\=a} in Buddhist literature.
 I think \textit{vedan\=a} can best be described as the perception of valence.
-(Such perception requires of course some kind of computation of valence as well.)}
+(Such perception requires of course some kind of computation of valence as well.)
+For a Stoic viewpoint, see \Discourses, II.18.15-18.}

-This method is distinct from reducing desires by adopting the attitudes of the preceding chapter.
+The ensuing method is distinct from reducing desires by adopting the attitudes of the preceding chapter.
 Here, I am talking about sudden, ``hot'', interrupting desires triggered by the valence computations, and their prevention in real-time when they are about to arise.
-The preceding chapter focused on reducing long-term desires from the ``colder'' perspective of reward calculations; this will reduce the underlying tendency for hot desires to arise, but it works only passively in the background.
+The preceding chapter focused on reducing long-term desires from the ``colder'' perspective of reward calculations; that will also reduce the underlying tendency for hot desires to arise, but it works only passively in the background.